WingRa7/raterepo-app/README.md

-Git Repo Rating App
+### Git Repo Rating App

+A mobile application application to rate Github repos

-Study application for Full Stack Open Course (Helsinki Unversity) Part 10: React Native
+A study application as part of the Full Stack Open Course (Helsinki Unversity) Part 10: React Native